-Types of awards, and requirements, based upon degree status.
+Types of awards and requirements based upon degree status.

-PhD

-Not included in current Duke SSPP scholarship management system as awards/payments are made by Graduate School.
-Close coordination with PhD Program Office and Business office, as needed.
+PhD students are not included in the current Duke SSPP scholarship management system, as the Graduate School makes awards/payments.
+Close coordination with the PhD Program Office and the Business Office, as needed.